About

 Luckily—this is by no means an inevitable development—the process of reinvention can lead to rediscovery.
 Events and places can conspire to make you see your old self anew and embrace it as it evolves into its different, and perhaps even better, iteration in the new country.

-And when you come to agree with the old marketing adage, “If you can’t change it, promote it,” you begin to write about your quest.
+And when you come to agree with the old marketing adage, “If you can’t change it, promote it,” you begin to write about your experience.